 Normally, FGSR permits a maximum of two courses to be exempted from the program.
-In exceptional cases, an exemption exceeding two courses may be granted, however, in all cases at least two graduate courses must be taken at the University of Alberta.
+In exceptional cases (e.g., a previous master's degree was obtained at the University of Alberta), an exemption exceeding two courses may be granted after candidacy exam, however, in all cases at least two graduate courses must be taken at the University of Alberta.

-The final decision shall rest with the Associate Chair for Graduate Studies.
+The final decision shall rest with the Associate Dean Graduate Students.

-9.3 Candidacy Examination:
+9.3 Candidacy Exam